How much can ChatGPT really help Computational Biologists in Programming?: Code Explanation and Documentation

-When using open source code or code from your collaborators or from some high level library, it is essential to understand that code in order to use it effectively for your own tasks.
-The use of different libraries and different languages \& frameworks in computational biology make it impossible to be expert in all of them.
-ChatGPT can fill in this gap.
-We asked ChatGPT to explain us a \textit{samtools} and \textit{bwa mem} pipeline code used for genome realignment and realigned bam file sorting.
-ChatGPT provided us with - (a) a high level overview of the command, (b) description of what each component of the pipeline does and (c) explanation of each tunable parameter used in the command.
-We then told it to explain us the \textit{``SeqIO.parse''} function without mentioning the function source.
-It immediately realized that this function was from Biopython library and gave us a sample code with this function.
-One of the best features of ChatGPT is its ability to explain regular expressions which are used a lot during different file processing and filtering.
-We asked ChatGPT to explain the following regular expression: ``re.search(r'(.*\_R)[1|2](\_.*)', fq, re.I|re.M)''.
-It first explained every component of this expression correctly and concluded with what type of pattern this expression is intended to look for.
 It is best not to ask ChatGPT to explain codes that are long (more than 100 lines), because it will fail to give you an overall sound understanding of what is happening in the code.
 Most of these large code bases, if created by research folks or PhD students, do not follow industry-level best practices \cite{trisovic2022large}.
-ChatGPT can comment in long codes extremely well.
-Also if you already know what a long code base is supposed to do, then you can ask ChatGPT for a more granular explanation of each code block to understand the code better.
+If you already know what a long code base is supposed to do, then you can ask ChatGPT for a more granular explanation of each code block to understand the code better.
 We asked ChatGPT to explain a code (around 200 lines) that takes a directory of samples (one sample is one folder with many fastq files) as input and makes sure that each sample has only one fastq pair (paired end sequencing) by combining the fastq files per sample.
 It provides a high level explanation of each code snippet which is not very clear for a good understanding of the entire code base.
-When we asked it to give line-by-line comment in the code, it then commented in the entire code and explained the code snippets in a more granular fashion.
+When we asked it to give line-by-line comment in the code, it then commented in the entire code and explained the code snippets in a more granular fashion (Record S35).
 One word of caution is that ChatGPT has a token limit of 4096 while generating answers.
-When we provided ChatGPT with a 400 line bcbio \cite{brad_chapman_2021_5781867} code for multiple sample genome alignment and asked for providing comments, ChatGPT stopped midway because of token limit.
-We then prompted ChatGPT in the same thread by saying, \textit{``There is still some code left''}.
-Then it commented in the rest of the code.
+When we provided ChatGPT with a 400 line code for providing comments, ChatGPT stopped midway because of token limit.
+We then prompted ChatGPT in the same thread by saying, \textit{``It is not really the full code''}.
+Then it commented in the rest of the code (Record S36).

-\section{Chatting, clarifying and debugging}
+\section{Chatting, Clarifying and Debugging}